Techtonica/curriculum/projects/final-project/README.md

 5. Work on projects
 6. Wrap-up
 7. Work on projects, check in with mentors, attend events
+8. Your weekly wrap ups will consist of a project share where you articulate how you've met the week's requirements

 ### Project Prep Week Milestones